aws-samples/eks-workshop-developers/website/docs/containers/python/multiarchitecture-image.md

 You should see the following response output: “Login Succeeded”.

-For Finch authenticate to your Amazon ECR registry using:
+Alternatively, if you're using Finch, run the following command to authenticate to your Amazon ECR registry:

 ```bash
 aws ecr get-login-password \